 Western Star Logo

-The heavy truck manufacturer underwent a complete redesign to make the Western Star emblem modern, thematic, and professional.
+The heavy truck manufacturer underwent a complete redesign to modernize, theme, and professionalize the Western Star emblem.
 This resulted in a symbol that perfectly fits the format of a progressive logo.
 It exudes an aura of confidence, strength, steadfastness, and immense power, all concentrated in the letter “W.” This letter features:

 • Mega-wide strokes